codeconscious/ccvtac/README.md

 }
 ```

-I added the `sleepSecondsBetweenDownloads` and `sleepSecondsBetweenBatches` settings to help reduce concentrated loads on YouTube servers.
-Please use reasonable values to avoid slamming them with enormous, long-running downloads.
+#### Starting template

-Here are mostly-empty settings you can copy and save to `settings.json` to get started:
+Below is a mostly-empty settings you can copy and save to `settings.json` to get started.
+Be sure to fill out the first three entries!

 ```json
 {